SESAME-Synchrotron/MS-XPD-ScanTool/docs/source/runScan.rst

 From the GUI above you can choose the experiment type:

 	A. Choose **Users Experiment** if there is a scheduled beamtime for an accepted proposal.
-	Upon choosing Users Experiment, you will be asked to provide scheduled proposal ID as shown in Figure 2 below:
+	Upon choosing Users Experiment, you will be asked to provide scheduled proposal ID as shown in figure.2 below:

 	.. figure:: /images/proposalID.png
 		:align: center